Ice Age: Collision Course: Plot

-Peaches is engaged to a good-natured mammoth named Julian, to Manny's disapproval, as he finds Julian annoying and incapable of protecting Peaches.
-The concern escalates when Peaches reveals her wish to travel and explore the world as their honeymoon, which both Manny and Ellie disagree with.
-Diego and Shira want to have children, but fear that they wouldn't make any friends, as the other kids are afraid of saber-toothed tigers.
+After the events of the previous film, Peaches is engaged to marry a benign mammoth named Julian, but Manny disapproves of this as he finds Julian annoying and incapable of protecting her.
+The concern escalates when Peaches reveals her wish to travel and explore the world as their honeymoon, which both Manny and Ellie oppose.
+Diego and Shira want to have children but worry they will not make friends, as the other kids are scared of saber-tooth tigers.
 Sid is about to propose marriage to his girlfriend, Francine, but is dumped by her and laments his solitude.

-During Manny and Ellie's wedding anniversary party, asteroids (caused by Scrat, who was propelled into outer space in an abandoned spaceship during an attempt to bury his acorn) strike the place and the herd barely escape.
-Meanwhile, at the underground lost world, Buck returns a Chasmosaurus egg back to its mother after it was stolen by a trio of flying dromaeosaurs named Gavin, Gertie, and Roger.
+During Manny and Ellie's wedding anniversary, asteroids strike the place, and the herd barely escapes and takes shelter in a cave.
+Meanwhile, in the underground lost world, Buck returns a Chasmosaurus egg to its mother after it was stolen by a trio of flying dromaeosaurs named Gavin, Gertie, and Roger.
 Buck discovers an ancient stone pillar and takes it to the surface, where he reunites with the herd.

-Buck explains that according to the pillar, the asteroids had caused two extinctions in the past, and with the next one incoming, he believes that the only place they could find a clue to stop it is on the site of the impact of the previous ones; a nearby volcano, as according to its engravings, they always fall in the same place.
-However, the dromaeosaurs overhear their conversation, and Gavin and Gertie decide to stop them, believing that they could easily avoid the impact due to their natural ability to fly, thus not only getting their revenge on Buck, but also eradicating Earth's population and securing domination over the planet for the dinosaurs.
-Roger is reluctant, but Gavin and Gertie strong-arm him into cooperating.
+Buck explains that according to the pillar, asteroids have caused two extinctions in the past, and with the next one incoming, he believes that the only place they could find a clue to stop it is on the site of the previous ones' impact: a nearby volcano, as according to its engravings, they always fall in the same place.

-During the herd's journey to the crash site, Buck discovers that the asteroids have electro-magnetic properties, theorizing that if a huge quantity of smaller asteroids should be gathered and launched into orbit, they could attract the main asteroid away from Earth.
-After facing several obstacles and the interference of the dromaeosaurs, the herd arrives at "Geotopia", a community of immortal animals formed inside one of the asteroids that have fallen long ago, where Sid meets Brooke, a ground sloth who instantly falls in love with him.
+However, the trio overhear their conversation, and Gavin and Gertie decide to stop them.
+They believe that they could easily avoid the impact due to their natural ability to fly, thus not only getting their revenge on Buck but also eradicating Earth's population and securing domination over the planet for the dinosaurs.
+Roger is reluctant, but Gavin and Gertie strong-arm him to cooperate.
+During the herd's journey to the crash site, Buck discovers that asteroids have electromagnetic properties.
+He theorizes that if a large number of smaller asteroids were gathered and launched into orbit, they could attract the main asteroid away from Earth.

-However, Shangri Llama, the leader of Geotopia, refuses to cooperate with Buck's plan to use the city's crystals in order to stop the asteroid, as they are the key to the residents' longevity.
-Sid inadvertently destroys the entire city when he attempts to remove one of the crystals to present Brooke with, immediately aging them to their real ages and revealing their true crone-like appearances, much to Shangri Llama's anger.
+After facing several obstacles and the interference of the dromaeosaurs, the herd arrives at Geotopia, a community of immortal animals formed inside one of the asteroids that fell long ago.
+There, Sid meets Brooke, a ground sloth who instantly falls in love with him.
+Shangri Llama, the leader of Geotopia, refuses to cooperate with Buck's plan to use the city's crystals to stop the asteroid, as they are the key to the residents' longevity.
+Sid inadvertently destroys the entire city when he attempts to remove one of the crystals to present Brooke with, immediately aging the Geotopians to their real ages, much to Shangri Llama's annoyance.